 - Cilantro and mint: Substitute with parsley, basil, or dill.

-📝 Tips for Making Butternut Squash Pasta
+📝 How to Make High-Protein Butternut Squash Pasta

-These additional tips will help you get the best results from this recipe.
+The complete recipe with exact amounts is below.
+These additional tips will help you get the best results.

 - Prep veggies: To make cutting the squash safer, you can microwave it for 2-3 minutes to soften the skin slightly.
 Cut it into quarters, and scoop out the seeds.
 Slice the top off the whole garlic bulb to expose the cloves.
 Quarter the onion so it caramelizes evenly.